wrenfold/wrenfold/docs/source/reference/generating_code.rst

      syntax tree (AST).
   #.
 The syntax tree is emitted in a particular language (C++ for example).

-If desired (perhaps while debugging), we can perform these steps separately First, we create the ``FunctionDescription``:
+If desired (perhaps while debugging), we can perform these steps separately.
+First, we create the ``FunctionDescription``:

 .. code:: python